Essenes: Location

 According to Josephus, the Essenes had settled "not in one city" but "in large numbers in every town".
 Philo speaks of "more than four thousand" Essaioi living in "Palestine and Syria", more precisely, "in many cities of Judaea and in many villages and grouped in great societies of many members".

 Pliny locates them "on the west side of the Dead Sea, away from the coast ... [above] the town of Engeda".

 Some modern scholars and archeologists have argued that Essenes inhabited the settlement at Qumran, a plateau in the Judean Desert along the Dead Sea, citing Pliny the Elder in support and giving credence that the Dead Sea Scrolls are the product of the Essenes.
 This theory, though not yet conclusively proven, has come to dominate the scholarly discussion and public perception of the Essenes.

+According to archeologist Rachel Hachlili, the individual, isolated burials found at the Qumran cemeteries differ from typical Jewish burial customs: "The old Jewish tradition of burying the dead with their ancestors was not followed by the Qumran community, where individual burial was stressed."
+This seems to indicate "that the residents of Qumran were not families and that it was a community cemetery."

-In the same area along the Dead Sea shore there are also the sites of Ein Feshkha and Ain el-Ghuweir that have been linked with the Qumran settlement.
-In particular, the cemetery at Ain el-Ghuweir is somewhat similar, although it also includes the burials of women and children.
+In the same area along the Dead Sea shore there are also the sites of Ein Feshkha and Ain el-Ghuweir, which have been linked with the Qumran settlement.

-Individual burials found at the Qumran cemeteries are different from the practice found elsewhere in Israel.

-"The old Jewish tradition of burying the dead with their ancestors was not followed by the Qumran community, where individual burial was stressed."